 He reenlisted after their term expired and in September of 1861 became Lieutenant Colonel of the 83rd Pennsylvania Infantry.
 After a severe case of malaria he returned to the regiment as Colonel in time for Fredericksburg.
 He was given command of the brigade at the beginning of the Gettysburg campaign.

 On the march to Gettysburg he had written his pregnant wife, “If I fall, remember you have given your husband to the most righteous cause that ever widowed a woman.”

 On July 2nd Vincent’s brigade was intercepted by a staff officer desperately seeking forces to cover the strategic position of Little Round Top.
 On his own responsibility Vincent took his brigade, which included the famous 20th Maine, to hold the vital hill.
 When the 16th Michigan began to fall back under heavy pressure Vincent mounted a boulder and shouted, “Don’t give an inch!” as he brandished a riding crop that had been a gift from his wife.
 The line held but Vincent was badly wounded.

 He was moved to a nearby farm and lived for another five days.
 General Meade recommended him for promotion to Brigadier General dated to July 3rd, but he probably never knew.
-Vincent’s wife gave birth to a daughter, who died within the year and is buried next to her father.
+After the battle Vincent’s wife gave birth to a daughter, who died within the year and is buried next to her father.